grantwill74/notes-on-algorithm-design/slides/module_7/module_7.md

 # This is greedy and P time

-Alice should always take a challenge if her skill is within the range.
+Alice should take every challenge.
+She should not skip a challenge.
+The optimum result is just be the set of all challenges.

-Always.
-She should *never* skip a challenge.

 First, if you agree, try to formulate why.